 2. Local Culture in Hawaii

-The spirit of aloha is genuine, and the people of Hawaii are very friendly.
-Yes, some areas where locals don’t care for tourists, but you probably won’t go to those anyway.
+The spirit of aloha is genuine, and the people of Hawaii are usually very friendly.
+Yes, there are some areas where locals don’t care for tourists, but you probably won’t go to those.
+99% of the time, when tourists have issues with locals, it is the tourist’s fault.

-No matter what, don’t be that tourist that steps on the coral, trespasses, or is generally disrespectful.
-If you come with respect, you will be met with a very warm welcome the majority of the time.
+No matter what, don’t be that tourist who steps on the coral, trespasses, or is generally disrespectful.
+If you come with respect, you will be met with a very warm welcome almost every time.

 For more information about what not to do in Hawaii, check out 20 things you should never do in Hawaii.

-Also worth mentioning, not everyone living in Hawaii is “Hawaiian.”
+It’s also worth mentioning that not everyone living in Hawaii is “Hawaiian.”
 It’s not like being “Californian.”
-In fact, the majority of Hawaii residents are not native Hawaiian.
+In fact, the majority of Hawaii residents are not native Hawaiians.

-The term Hawaiian refers to native Hawaiians, which make up a small percentage of Hawaii residents.
+The term Hawaiian refers to native Hawaiians, who comprise a small percentage of Hawaii residents.
 It’s easier to refer to those who live in Hawaii as “locals.”

-If you’re interested in learning more about some non-human locals, check out the ultimate guide to Hawaiian animals.
+If you want to learn more about some non-human locals, check out the ultimate guide to Hawaiian animals.

 3. Hawaii has a ban on plastic bags

 Plastic bags are banned in Hawaii, which is fantastic and helps keep the ocean clean.
-However, it might be a shock to you if you haven’t visited the islands before.
+However, it might shock you if you haven’t visited the islands before.
+It’s becoming more common for states and certain stores to ban plastic bags, but Hawaii was one of the first!

 To be even more environmentally conscious, make sure to bring your own water bottle.
 I personally love my Hydroflask.